ash3327/ash3327/README.md

  - **Past Courses:** Image Recognition, Image Segmentation, Reinforcement Learning, PCA, Clustering, GAN (up to WGAN)
  - **Planned To Learn:** Network Infrastructure, NodeJS, Reinforcement Learning (Application in Games), GANs and Diffusion models, Unity/Unreal, etc.

+ - **Skills:**
    - Familiar with Python, Tensorflow, PyTorch, Java through comprehensive coursework and self-motivated projects
    - Basic familiarity with C, C++, MatLab in coursework
    - Less experienced in JavaScript and C# but is willing to learn
    - No experience in NodeJS but is willing to learn

 **Current Projects:**
  - Calendar App Project “Oasis” [Self Project] (March 2023 - Ongoing) #Java #Database #Android